Meet the Board

 Patrick O’Toole, a member of the Alliance’s Board of Directors since 1998 and a former member of Wyoming’s House of Representatives, was named as the organization’s fifth President in March 2005.
 He is a cattle and sheep rancher and hay grower with strong backgrounds in irrigated agriculture and Wyoming politics.
 Mr. O’Toole and his wife, Sharon, live on a ranch that has been in her family since 1881.
 Pat O’Toole’s interest in water intersected with the Alliance while he was serving on the Clinton administration’s Western Water Policy Review Advisory Commission.
 Mr. O’Toole was the only commissioner representing Western irrigated agriculture and, in the end, refused to sign the report, opting instead to prepare a dissenting alternative report.
 The O’Toole family and Ladder Ranch were the recipients of the distinguished 2014 Wyoming Leopold Environmental Stewardship Award.
 Pat and Sharon met while students at Colorado State University, where Pat graduated with a philosophy degree.
 They have three children and six grandchildren.

-Steve Benson is president of Planters Hay, Inc. and has been a managing partner of Benson Farms, LLC in Brawley, California since 2007.
-He is the past president of the board of directors of Imperial Irrigation District.
-He currently serves on the Imperial Valley Economic Development Corporation and is the Chairman of the board of the Imperial Valley Vegetable Growers Association.
-He is a former board member of the Imperial County Farm Bureau and the Imperial Valley Boys and Girls Clubs.
-Mr. Benson has a BS from Bucknell University and his MBA from the Marshall School of Business at the University of Southern California.
-He is married and the father of four children..
+Steve Benson is a fourth generation farmer of winter vegetables and hay/seed crops in Brawley, California.
+He is currently President of Planters Hay, Inc. and managing partner of Benson Farms, LLC since 2007.
+He currently serves as Treasurer of the Imperial Valley Vegetable Growers Association, Advisory Board Member of the Imperial County Farm Bureau, and board member of Imperial Valley H20, a local water rights advocacy group.
+He is the past president of the board of directors of Imperial Irrigation District, the Imperial Valley Economic Development Corporation, and Imperial Valley Boys and Girls Clubs.
+Mr. Benson has a BS Civil Engineering from Bucknell University and his MBA from the Marshall School of Business at the University of Southern California.
+He is married and the father of four children.

 Charles Lyall is a third-generation farmer in the lower Yakima Valley and Columbia Basin.
 In 1978, he joined his family farm, Lyall and Sons.
 They continue to grow cherries, apples, concord grapes for Welches Juice Corporation and a small amount of produce for farmer’s markets in Washington State.
 He has served as a Director on the Board of South Columbia Irrigation District, since 2000.
 He is a alternate on the Board of Columbia Basin Hydropower.
 A past board member of the Colombia Basin Development League.
 A graduate from the Washington Agforestry Leadership Program, class of XXl.
 He has been married to Thea for over 33 years and has three children.